 Natural Treatments for Fibromyalgia Pain

 Though fibromyalgia was once considered a psychiatric issue, currently it is classified as a physical disorder.
-Causes include stressful events, repetitive injuries, certain disease, a problem with the central nervous system, and a lack of balance of neurotransmitters in the brain.
+Causes include stressful events, repetitive injuries, a problem with the central nervous system, and a lack of balance of neurotransmitters in the brain.
 Though these causes are physical, people may benefit from using mindfulness to help focus on the present moment.